fortify-presales/PowerShellForWebInspect/README.md

 Set-WIConfig -ApiUri http://localhost:8083/webinspect -AuthMethod Basic -Credential $Credential
 ```

-You will requested for your authentication details after the first command which will then be stored on the filesystem
+You will be requested for your authentication details after the first command which will then be stored on the filesystem
 for all future requests.
 For more information on how to authenticate please refer to [USAGE](USAGE.md).

 ## Example